-Under the proposed maximum area limits, a vast majority of the potential sites for Market Gardens in residential zones would be allowed without an adjustment.
+The overwhelming majority of potential sites for Market Gardens in residential zones would be allowed without an adjustment.
 If all residential zones are considered, there are nearly 54,000 potential sites.
-Of those, 87 percent meet the maximum area allowed per site and would not be subject to the Neighbor Notification and Meeting requirement.
-An additional 7 percent would be subject to the Neighbor Notification and Meeting requirement, and only 6 percent would have to seek an adjustment to exceed the limits in Table 237-1.
+Of those, 87 percent meet the maximum area allowed per site, and would not be subject to the Neighbor Notification and Meeting requirement.
+An additional 7 percent would be subject to the Neighbor Notification and Meeting requirement, and only 6 percent would have to seek an adjustment.